 Make healthy dog treat recipes!

 Below are some ideas for frozen and peanut butter treats.
-Just mix and match ingredients.
+Just mix and match ingredients such as vegetable and fruit juices, dairy items, or meat broths.

 Frozen Dog Treats